Home Warranty Contractor Networks: How They Work & What to Expect

 See what plans you qualify for in less than 2 minutes

 In this guide, we break down how warranty companies vet and select service providers, what your options are when you'd rather use your own contractor, how contractors are paid (and why many won't work with warranty companies), and how to weigh the cost of in-network service against going out of pocket.
-Whether you're a homeowner trying to navigate a claim or a contractor considering joining a network, this article covers everything you need to know.
+Whether you're a homeowner trying to navigate a claim or a contractor considering joining a network, this article covers everything you need to know in 2026.

 Key Pinch Points